Rugby: Former All Black Tom Taylor sacked by Pau after he left France during Covid-19

 "The Section regrets this behaviour on the part of his player that goes against the club's values, team spirit and basic ethics.

-"During the preparation of the 19/20 season, the club had voluntarily put in place rules of life, committing to respect moral values and to demonstrate exemplary behavior on and off the field.
+"During the preparation of the 19/20 season, the club had voluntarily put in place rules of life, committing to respect moral values and to demonstrate exemplary behaviour on and off the field.

 "Faced with these materially established facts, the club had no other recourse than to initiate a dismissal procedure against Mr. Tom Taylor.